netxph/sb-capstone/docs/data-story.md

 Before we can proceed with the training, we need to flatten further our training group dataset and extract only the successful offers per customer.
 This data will serve as our response variable.
 In out dataset, all unsuccessful and no offers received are removed since we are no longer going to use them.

+**Steps**

+1. Load the summarized transcript (`transcript_group.csv`).
+Refer to the "Enriching our Data" section above for the feature engineered details.
+2. Remove anonymous customer with no age, income and gender (`transcript_group.age.isna()`).
+These information are what we are going to rely on in training the model.
+3. Remove all transactions that did not receive any offer (`transcript_group.received == False`)
+4. Remove all unsuccessful offers, we are only interested on the successful ones (`transcript_group.purchased == False`)
+5. Simplify gender, using 1 for male and 0 for female.
+Use MICE again for imputing the "others" data.
+6. Flatten the data by grouping using person id and wave id as keys.
+Implode the successful offers into an array column (`recommended_offers`), and the rest get the following fields: `gender`, `age`, `income`, `membership_year`, `membership_month`, `membership_day`.
+7. Dummify `recommended_offers`

 Here's the distribution of offers after cleaning.

 ![select-dist](./select-dist.png)